 Students will attend camp Monday through Friday from 9:30PM to 3:30PM with dress rehearsal and performances Saturdays and Sundays on the main stage of the Ogunquit Playhouse.

 Director of Youth Programming

-We are delighted to have Julie Oliver back in her fifth season as Director of Youth Programming.
+We are delighted to have Julie Oliver back in her sixth season as Director of Youth Programming.
 Julie has been our Resident Musical Director for Children's Theatre since 2009 and Musical Director and Assistant Musical Director for some of the Playhouse's main stage shows.
 You may remember Julie's performance as "Mama Bear" in 2012's production of Berenstain Bears.
 Julie brings years of experience in working with both professional theater, youth theater and as an educator.
 A ME graduate of Antioch University New England with a BME from Jacksonville University, Julie is a seasoned performer, conductor, accompanist and teacher.
 For more than 30 years she has been a music specialist in Nashua, New Hampshire and is currently the choral director at Elm St. Middle School.